tumist/gnome-shell-extension-audio-switch-shortcuts/README.md

 ### Install from published release

 You can download the latest release from [the releases page](https://github.com/dbatis/gnome-shell-extension-audio-switch-shortcuts/releases).
-Then, copy the folder to `~/.local/share/gnome-shell/extensions`.
+Then, copy the contents of the downloaded archive to `~/.local/share/gnome-shell/extensions/audio-switch-shortcuts@dbatis.github.com`.
 You may need to log out before the extension will become available.
 When logging back in, you can run the following command to enable the extension:

 ```shell
 /usr/bin/gnome-extensions enable audio-switch-shortcuts@dbatis.github.com